xarray-contrib/xarray-tutorial/_sources/advanced/backends/backends.md

 xr.open_dataset("my_file.grib" , engine="cfgrib")
 ```

-For each available egine there is an underlying backend, that reads the data and pack them in a dataset.
+For each available engine there is an underlying backend, that reads the data and pack them in a dataset.

 Xarray bundles several backends internally for the following formats: